Call for Papers

 For inclusion in the programme, (at least) the presenting author must register by the above date

 The Eu-SPRI 2023 summer Conference will be held at the University of Sussex in Brighton, UK on the 14th – 16th of June.
-Papers for the conference will be prepared in a two-step process, with abstract submissions invited in the first step, and full papers / posters / extended abstracts invited in the second step.
+Papers for the conference will be prepared in a two-step process, with abstract submissions invited in the first step, and full papers / posters / speed talks invited in the second step.

 Call for Papers General Guidelines

 Authors are invited to submit an abstract by the January deadline, which will then be peer-reviewed.
-If this is accepted, authors are required to submit a full paper/ poster/ extended abstract by the 5th May deadline (whether they are presenting a full paper presentation, poster, or speed talk).
+If this is accepted, authors are required to submit a full paper/ poster/ speed talk by the 5th May deadline.

 Abstract Submission process: All submissions will be managed using the ExOrdo conference platform (detailed information follows).
 A 1000-word abstract that contains specific information (as detailed below), will need to be developed and then uploaded (in PDF format), onto the ExOrdo platform.
 Once in ExOrdo, authors will be able to add information related to their submission, including all author/s details, selection of the presenting and corresponding author, the preferred format of their presentation, and the selected special session or track that best relates to the submission.